Skip to Content

 Undergraduate Students

-The academic calendar at TXWES begins in the summer and runs through the fall and spring.
-Your SAP will be calculated at the end of each semester.
-To remain in "GOOD" standing, you must be earning a minimum cumulative grade point average (GPA) of 2.0 and have an overall completion rate of 67%.
+To remain in Satisfactory status, you must be earning a minimum cumulative grade point average (GPA) of 2.0 and have an overall completion rate of 67%.
 This means that you are required to pass 67% of the courses that you attempt at TXWES.
+To not be hitting Maximum Timeframe, a student may only receive federal student aid for 150% of their program length.

 Graduate Students